Gobies: Family Gobiidae

 Identification: Typical goby shape.
 Color varies, generally brown but can be light gray with black speckling and bars; a zigzag pattern of bars on the upper part of the caudal fin.

-Size: The largest local goby reaching nearly 10 inches in length.
+Size: The largest local goby reaching 9.8 inches in length; reaches 12 inches in Japan.
 Most caught from piers are under 8 inches.

 Range: Native to Asia—Russian coast of Sea of Japan, Japan, China and Korea.
 They were first recorded in California in 1963 when a specimen was found near Venice Island in the San Joaquin River.
 Soon after, a second specimen was taken from the Stockton Deepwater Channel.
 Today they are found in every California bay from San Diego Bay to Tomales Bay and extend south to Ensenada.
 It is not known how they arrived from Asia.
 They may have arrived as ships’ ballast, they may have arrived as eggs on fouling organisms (i.e., oysters).
 Although first reported from Suisun Marsh in 1967, by the early ‘80s they were reported as the third most common fish taken in trawl catches.
 Studies done at Mowry Slough in South San Francisco Bay at the Don Edwards National Wildlife Refuge show that 54% of the food of local Bay seals was yellowfin gobies (the site is the primary pupping site for harbor seals in the South Bay).